Fahad Al-Obaid

-Fahad Al-Obaid (فهد العبيد; born 3 November 1992) is a Saudi Arabian professional footballer who plays as a left back for Pro League side Al-Hazem.
+Fahad Al-Obaid (فهد العبيد; born 3 November 1992) is a Saudi Arabian professional footballer who plays as a left back for Al-Diriyah.

 Career

 Al-Obaid started out his career at Sdoos.
 On 22 January 2019, Al-Obaid joined Al-Mujazzal.
 On 7 February 2021, Al-Obaid joined Al-Hazem.
 In his first season at the club he made 11 appearances as Al-Hazem were crowned champions of the MS League.
 On 12 September 2021, Al-Obaid made his Pro League debut in the 0–2 defeat against Al-Shabab.
+On 25 July 2024, Al-Obaid joined Al-Diriyah.